floatron Operating Instructions

 NOTE: Always keep the same end of the electrode to the floater.
 Do not swap ends when removing and replacing your electrode.

-Whether closing for the winter or for vacation, your pool water should remain clear for months if you prepare the pool correctly:
+Whether closing for the winter or for vacation, your pool water should remain

 If the pool was shut down with an insufficient ion level, or severe conditions were encountered late in the off season, less than clear water conditions may be experienced.
 Upon opening: